-Licorice root is an impressive natural ingredient that has a large number of health benefits.
+- Salt Licorice– Licorice root is an impressive natural ingredient that has a large number of health benefits.
 The Nords believe that the sweet licorice purifies the digestive tract and salt licorice purifies the blood.
-Icelanders and Norwegians believe that salt licorice is also a great cure for mouth ulcers, there are no studies that back this up yet.
+Icelanders and Norwegians believe that salt liquorice is also a great cure for mouth ulcers, there are no studies that back this up yet.

 How To Prevent Mouth Ulcers?